hdumcke/minipupper_kinematics/README.md

 For more details checkout <a href="https://mg.readthedocs.io/git-jupyter.html">Jupyter Notebooks in a Git Repository</a>

-## Installation of the simulation environment
+### Use the simulation environment

-You must run in a Python virtual environment.

-- cd into the controller directory within this repository
-- run ./install.sh
-- run "minipupper execute --help"
+- run "minipupper --help" for instructions on how to use this command
+- run "web-controller" and point your browser at the URL shown on the screen

 ## Installation on Minipupper

-Use a SD card that has been configured with  <a href="https://github.com/hdumcke/minipupper_base">minipupper_base</a>
+Use a SD card that has been configured with  <a href="https://github.com/hdumcke/minipupper_base">minipupper_base</a> Use Ubuntu 22.04 as this is the only version we have tested with so far.

 - Clone this repository
-- cd into the controller directory within this repository
+- cd into the repository
 - run ./install.sh
+- reboot
+- point your web browser at http://xx.xx.xx.xx:8080 where xx.xx.xx.xx is the IP address of your minipupper

+For development your can also:

+- run "minipupper execute --help"
-- minipupper walk # adjust parameters for your use case
+- run "minipupper walk" and adjust parameters for your use case

-## Develop your own feet trajectories

-- create your jupyter notebook based on the examples in this repo.
-Write the joint angles to a file.
-Do this for all 12 joints.
-- test in the simulation environment
-- scp joint angle files to your minipupper.
-The directory where these files are expected can be configured in /etc/minipupper/minipupper.yaml

 ## To Do

-- This is work in progress and not all modules are yet developed.
-- So far we reduce foot movement to 2D, hips will not move.
-3D will come next.
+- This is work in progress, we have to pine tune gait parameters and and develop a mode where we change gaits as a function of the velocity
+- Compete the jupyter notebooks
+- Integrate with ROS2
+- Quadruped movement is still on-going research, there are many interesting issues to look at.
+This is open source and you can do your own research.